Do you find it difficult to stay in the present?

 Recognizing moments that you have gone off-track is also part of living in the present.
 You can only catch yourself getting distracted when you have awareness in the present moment.
 So you are doing something right.

 Instead of blaming yourself for your mistakes which will only keep you trapped in the past, accept that you are distracted.
 Accept that you are running away.
 Accept the present moment as what it is.
-And simply, bring your mind back to present moment gently and repeatedly until it becomes a habit.
+And simply, bring your mind back to the present moment gently and repeatedly until it becomes a habit.

 Featured Photo Credit: Two year goatee / Johnny Silvercloud